GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 "We are hitting our heads at the closing highs around the 1875 area, this is the area where you would find some resistance and that seems to be exactly what happened," said Ken Polcari, director of the NYSE floor division at O'Neil Securities in New York.

 On Wall Street, the Dow Jones industrial average rose 60.79 points, or 0.37 percent, to 16,391.84.
 The S&P 500 gained 2.57 points, or 0.14 percent, to 1,874.58, and the Nasdaq Composite dropped 19.046 points, or 0.44 percent, to 4,300.24.

-Speeches from U.S. Federal Reserve officials later in the day will be parsed for clues to the pace of U.S. tightening and could drive fresh market moves.
+Speeches from U.S. Federal Reserve officials during the day were parsed for clues to the pace of U.S. tightening and could drive fresh market moves.

 New Fed Chair Janet Yellen surprised investors mid-week by hinting interest rates might rise earlier than expected, while U.S. economic data on Thursday was mixed.

 "The prospect of rates rising sooner than what people had expected, that effect passed so quickly, it was just a day trade," said Dan Morris, global investment strategist at TIAA-CREF.

 The dollar's three-day rally sputtered as the euro rose against the greenback after data showed a record euro zone current account surplus in January.

 That kept the dollar near a three-week peak against a basket of major currencies.
 The dollar later fell 0.16 percent against the safe-haven Swiss franc and 0.16 percent against the yen.

 The euro hit an intraday high of $1.38011, and was up 0.12 percent against the greenback.